-Osisko is engaged in the business of acquiring and managing precious metals and other high-quality royalties, streams and other interests in Canada and worldwide and is focused on maximizing returns for its shareholders by growing its asset base, both organically and through accretive acquisitions.
+Osisko is engaged in the business of acquiring and managing royalties, streams and similar interests on precious metals and other commodities that fit Osisko's risk/reward objectives.
 Osisko owns a portfolio of royalties, streams, offtakes, options on royalty/stream financings and exclusive rights to participate in future royalty/stream financings on various projects.
-The Corporation's cornerstone asset is a 5% NSR royalty on the Canadian Malartic mine, located in Canada.
+The Corporation's cornerstone asset is a 3-5% NSR royalty on the Canadian Malartic Complex, located in Canada.